Uttam-Singhh/Flare-x-Foundry/README.md

 ## Flare X Foundry

-This learning project focused on Flare Time Series Oracle & building with Foundry.
+This is a learning project focused on Flare Time Series Oracle & building with Foundry.

 Crowdfunding DAPP on Flare using FTSO (Flare time series oracle) built with Foundry.
 Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.